OlegEremenko991/SwiftUI_MoviesApp/README.md

 6. Open "Settings" screen

 ### Widget
-MoviesWidget displays info about a movie you recently opened in the app.
+MoviesWidget displays info about a movie you recently opened in the app (title and release date).

 ## Screenshots